findworkco/scripts/README.md

 ```

 ### Deploying a service
 To deploy a service, use its respective `bin/deploy-*.sh` script.
-Here's an example with `find-work-app`:
+Here's an example with `findworkco/app`:

 ```bash
 bin/deploy-app.sh digital-my-server